OliverMount/LargeScaleNetwork/README.md

 For the rate model, simulations are carried out using Python and for spike model via Brian2 python module (https://github.com/brian-team/brian2/).

+We aim to replicate the finding in Inter-areal balanced amplification enhances signal propagation in a large-scale circuit model of the Primate Cortex (https://www.sciencedirect.com/science/article/pii/S0896627318301521#mmc1) that uses the Brian2 module.

 The anotomical connectivity of the *Macaque*, incorporated in our simulations, is obtained from http://core-nets.org/index.php (Database section).